near/NEPs/specs/Standards/Tokens/MultiFunToken.md

 **High-level explanation**

-- Alex calls `swap('wLTC',80*1e24, 'wBTC',530*1e24) -> u128String`
+- Charlie calls `swap('wLTC',80*1e24, 'wBTC',530*1e24) -> u128String`
-- If the price allows the output token amount to be at least the amount requested, a swap is made using the liquidity pool, the fn returns the actual `wBTC` amount trasnferred to Alex (>= of the amount requested, that is >= 530*1e24).
+- If the price allows the output token amount to be at least the amount requested, a swap is made using the liquidity pool, the fn returns the actual `wBTC` amount trasnferred to Charlie (>= of the amount requested, that is >= 530*1e24).
-- If the price does not allows the output token requested amount, the transaction is rejected asking Alex to lower his required amount
+- If the price does not allows the output token requested amount, the transaction is rejected asking Charlie to lower his required amount

 **Technical calls**

-1. `swap({"input_symbol": "wLTC", "input_amount":80*1e24, "output_symbol":"wBTC", "output_amount":530*1e24}) -> U128 //recevied output amount`.
+1. `swap({"input_symbol": "wLTC", "input_amount":80*1e24, "output_symbol":"wBTC", "output_amount":530*1e24}) -> U128String //recevied output amount`.

 ## Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation